 There is also an option for you to have a rotating schedule of six days on the road and three days off the road.
 Similar to the four-on, four-off schedule, you will know which days you will be on the road and which days you will be home for the whole year.

-Looking to get more home time?
+Want a guaranteed schedule?
 Dot has a scheduling option for you!
 Work a rotating weekly schedule of four days on the road and three days at home one week, and then three days on and four days off the next week*.
 This flipping schedule is popularly called the “four-by-three flip.”

-*4x3 flip positions are usually listed as a company delivery driver position, but they are occasionally listed as no-touch freight positions at select locations.
+*4×3 flip positions are usually listed as a company delivery driver position, but they are occasionally listed as no-touch freight positions at select locations.
 Note that these positions are not available at all locations.